Aliases for ABCB1 Gene

 GeneCards Summary for ABCB1 Gene

 ABCB1 (ATP Binding Cassette Subfamily B Member 1) is a Protein Coding gene.
-Diseases associated with ABCB1 include colchicine resistance and inflammatory bowel disease 13.
-Among its related pathways are Metabolism and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
+Diseases associated with ABCB1 include Colchicine Resistance and Inflammatory Bowel Disease 13.
+Among its related pathways are Paroxetine Pathway, Pharmacokinetics and Hepatic ABC Transporters.
 GO annotations related to this gene include transporter activity and ATPase activity, coupled to transmembrane movement of substances.
-An important paralog of this gene is ABCB11.
+An important paralog of this gene is ABCB4.

 UniProtKB/Swiss-Prot for ABCB1 Gene